-Prague, the capital of the Czech Republic, enjoys a burgeoning reputation as a party city, and crowds flock from across Europe to enjoy their New Years Eve party.
+Prague, the capital of the Czech Republic, enjoys a hard won reputation as a party city, and crowds flock from across Europe to enjoy their New Years Eve party.
 As with most European capitals, the centre piece of the event in the midnight fireworks display, where Prague Castle provides an impressive backdrop, while popular viewing points for the countdown include the Charles Bridge, overlooking the River Vltava.

 The city's reputation has suffered somewhat in recent years, with the stag and hen party craze leading to some less than ideal experiences, but it is a place more than big enough to accommodate most tastes and requirements, so with a little forward planning you shouldn't have too many problems avoiding the more rowdy crowds (unless of course that's what you're looking for!) and finding something to your personal tastes.

 In terms of prices, although they have increased a little of late, Prague remains one of the more affordable European city break destinations, and with regular flights from budget airlines such as Easyjet and Ryanair arriving all year round getting there shouldn't be too much of a problem either.